Quench spectroscopy for Lieb-Liniger bosons in the presence of harmonic trap

 The time sequence of our experiment is shown in Fig.\ref{fig:Fig.1}(c).
 We load the $y-z$ lattices $V_y=V_z=40 \Er$ to form 1D tubes, which also causes the harmonic trap potential along the tubes $V_{HT}$.
+Correspondingly, the trap frequency of $V_{HT}$ is $\omega=2\pi\times57.9~\rm{Hz}$ with an uncertainty below $5\%$.
 We also load the $x$ lattice to the initial state of quench $V_x=V_x^i$ adiabatically in $80~{\rm ms}$, and then hold the system for $20~{\rm ms}$ to reach equilibrium.
 At the moment $t=0~{\rm ms}$, the lattice depth $V_x$ is suddenly changed to the final state $V_x^f$, and then the system evolves for a time $t_e$.
-Finally, we shut down all the lattices and, after $30~{\rm ms}$ ballistic expansion, we conduct the time-of-flight(TOF) detection.
+Finally, we shut down all the lattices and, after $30~{\rm ms}$ ballistic expansion, we conduct the time-of-flight(TOF) detection, the imaging resolution of our system is $6.45~\rm{\mu m}$.
 In Fig.\ref{fig:Fig.1}(d), we show one typical example of the data we obtain, for the case we quench from $V_x^i=18 \Er$ to $V_x^f=22 \Er$.
 For the evolution time $t_e$ varying from $0$ to $12~{\rm ms}$, we can get the momentum distribution $n(k_x,k_y,t)$ from TOF imaging along $z$ direction.
 By integrating along $y$ direction, we obtain the time-evolution of the 1D momentum distribution $n(k_x,t)$.
 As suggested by Refs\cite{villa2019, villa2021a, villa2021b}, we can apply Fourier transform to the $k$ or $t$ variables, such that we can obtain the spreading of one-body correlation function $G^{(1)}(x,t)$ or the QSF $S(k, \omega)$, correspondingly.
 Noted that due to the breaking of translational invariance in the presence of $V_{HT}$, $G^{(1)}(x,t)$ here represents the integrated correlation function which can be written as $G^{(1)}(x,t)=\int dx' g^{(1)}(x'+x,x')$ with $g^{(1)}(x'+x,x')=\left\langle\hat{\psi}^\dagger\left(x'+x,t\right)\hat{\psi}\left(x',t\right)\right\rangle$ the one-body correlation function for the homogeneous case.
+For details about data processing steps, see Supplemetary Material \ref{SM sec.3}.